 “Holy Orders is the sacrament through which the mission entrusted by Christ to his apostles continues to be exercised in the Church until the end of time: thus it is the sacrament of apostolic ministry.
 It includes three degrees: episcopate, presbyterate, and diaconate.” --Catechism of the Catholic Church 1536

 Men of the parish who feel called to the Sacrament of Holy Orders, either as priests or deacons, are encouraged to talk to the priests of the parish for guidance and counsel.
-The Archdiocesan Vocations Office has additional resources and support for those who are discerning a vocation to the religious life.
+DCPriest has additional resources and support for those who are discerning a vocation to the priesthood.
+For information about the permanent diaconate, visit here.
+Women of the parish can find resources on the consecrated life here.